 Looking for something a bit different?
 An African experience like no other?
 Look no further, this itinerary has exactly that.
-Here you will not only have the thrill of self driving through Namibia’s bushmanland, but you will also get the chance to go on a unique houseboat into the Okavango Delta (Botswana) – a Safari Drive favourite and highly recommended.
+Here you will not only have the thrill of self driving through Namibia’s bushmanland, but you will also get the chance to go on a unique houseboat into the Okavango Delta (Botswana).

 Arrive in Windhoek where you will be met by a member of our team and taken to the Olive Grove Guesthouse - a perfect place to relax after a long flight.